stephengold/MonkeyWrench/README.md

 + N : advances to the next animation (if any) in the loaded model (if any)
 + "." or Pause : toggle the loaded animation (if any) between paused and running

+The descriptions above assume a keyboard with the "US" (QWERTY) layout.
+On keyboards with other layouts, the keys may be labeled differently: refer to the help overlay for localized key labels.

 ### TestIssue5232